Organ concertos, Op. 7 (Handel)

 The Handel organ concertos, Op.
-7, HWV 306–311, refer to the six organ concertos for organ and orchestra composed by George Frideric Handel in London between 1740 and 1751, published posthumously in 1761 by the printing company of John Walsh.
+7, HWV 306–311, refer to the six organ concertos for organ and orchestra composed by George Frideric Handel in London between 1740 and 1751, published posthumously in 1761 by John Walsh the Younger.
 They were written for performance during Handel's oratorios, contain almost entirely original material, including some of his most popular and inspired movements.